firecmsco/firecms/website/docs/collections/collections.md

   Note that if you set this prop, other ways to hide fields, like `hidden` in the property definition, will not work.

+* `formAutoSave` If set to true, the form will be auto-saved when the user changes the value of a field.
+Defaults to false.
+You can't use this prop if you are using a `customId`

 * `collectionGroup` If this collection is a top level navigation entry, you can set this property to `true` to indicate that this collection is a collection group.
 From the Firestore documentation: "A collection group consists of all